 Steamed Callaloo Recipe, Jamaican style

-- 1 bunch (about 4 firmly packed cups callaloo, chopped)
+- 1 bunch callaloo, about 4 firmly packed cups or 1 can

 - ¼ C water